timescale/docs/timescaledb/getting-started/data-retention.md

 1. Automatic data retention policy
 2. Manually dropping chunks

-In this first section we look at the automatic refresh policy and removing data on a schedule.
+In this first section, we look at the automatic refresh policy and remove data on a schedule.

 ## Automatic data retention policies